aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 }
 ```

 So, while this tree is immutable you will not be able to modify it afterwards.
-So, for example, for hiding a component you wouldn't change its visibility (*like ou would have done with native UI APIs or Xamarin forms*), but simply don't include the component into the next entirely new built tree.
+So, for example, for hiding a component you wouldn't change its visibility (*like you would have done with native UI APIs or Xamarin forms*), but simply don't include the component into the next entirely new built tree.

 ```dart
 Widget build(BuildContext context) {